daronphang/programming-resources/cloud-computing/AWS/services/database/products.md

 - Simple key/value storage
 - Auto discovery
 - Data partitioning and sharding
-- Does not inherently provide redundancy i.e. replication; it is typically achieved at the application level by implementing a distributed caching strategy
+- Does not inherently provide redundancy i.e. replication is typically achieved at the application level by implementing a distributed caching strategy
+- Multi-threaded

 ### Security